OTUSOFE365025/project-group31-crn45894/README.md

 # SOFE3650F25 Project Repository Template
-## Objective
-The objective of this project is to demonstrate a methodological set of steps in the design of a software architecture for a set of requirements listed in Appendix A. The expected design approach to take is the Attribute Driven Design (ADD) presented in some detail in the text book [1] and briefly overviewed here
+The objective of this project is to demonstrate a methodological set of steps in the design of a software architecture for a set of requirements listed in Appendix A. The expected design approach to take is the Attribute Driven Design (ADD).

 ## Deliverables
-The expectation is to submit a set of artifacts that demonstrates the ADD steps as applied to the design and implementation of an AI-Powered Digital Assistant Platform
+The expectation is to submit a set of artifacts that demonstrates the ADD steps as applied to the design and implementation of an AI-Powered Digital Assistant Platform.

 ## Phase 1
 Use cases, quality attributes and constraint requirements of the project need to be defined based on the requirements that are provided below.